Chandrayaan-1: Radar scans

 On 21 August 2009 Chandrayaan-1 along with the Lunar Reconnaissance Orbiter attempted to perform a bistatic radar experiment using their Mini-SAR radars to detect the presence of water ice on the lunar surface.
 The attempt was a failure; it turned out the Chandrayaan-1 radar was not pointed at the Moon during the experiment.

 The Mini-SAR has imaged many of the permanently shadowed regions that exist at both poles of the Moon.
 In March 2010, it was reported that the Mini-SAR on board the Chandrayaan-1 had discovered more than 40 permanently darkened craters near the Moon's north pole which are hypothesized to contain an estimated 600 million metric tonnes of water-ice.
 The radar's high CPR is not uniquely diagnostic of either roughness or ice; the science team must take into account the environment of the occurrences of high CPR signal to interpret its cause.
 The ice must be relatively pure and at least a couple of meters thick to give this signature.
-The estimated amount of water ice potentially present is comparable to the quantity estimated from the previous mission of Lunar Prospector's neutron data.
+The estimated amount of water ice potentially present is comparable to the amount estimated from the previous mission of Lunar Prospector's neutron data.

-Although the results are consistent with recent findings of other NASA instruments onboard Chandrayaan-1 (the Moon Mineralogy Mapper (MP3) discovered water molecules in the Moon's polar regions, while water vapour was detected by NASA's Lunar Crater Observation and Sensing Satellite, or LCROSS) this observation is not consistent with the presence of thick deposits of nearly pure water ice within a few meters of the lunar surface, but it does not rule out the presence of small (<~10 cm), discrete pieces of ice mixed in with the regolith.
+Although the results are consistent with recent findings of other NASA instruments onboard Chandrayaan-1 (the Moon Mineralogy Mapper (MP3) discovered water molecules in the Moon's polar regions, while water vapour was detected by NASA's Lunar Crater Observation and Sensing Satellite, or LCROSS) this observation is not consistent with the presence of thick deposits of nearly pure water ice within a few meters of the lunar surface, but it does not rule out the presence of small (<~10cm), discrete pieces of ice mixed in with the regolith.

 End of the mission

-The mission was launched on 22 October 2008 and expected to operate for two years.
+The mission was expected to operate for two years.
 However, around 20:00 UTC on 28 August 2009 communication with the spacecraft was suddenly lost.
 The probe had operated for 312 days.
 The craft had been expected to remain in orbit for approximately another 1000 days and to crash into the lunar surface in late 2012, although in 2016 it was found to still be in orbit.

 A member of the science advisory board of Chandrayaan-1 said that it is difficult to ascertain reasons for the loss of contact.
-ISRO Chairman Madhavan Nair said that due to very high radiation, power-supply units controlling both the computer systems on board failed, snapping the communication connectivity.
+ISRO Chairman G. Madhavan Nair said that due to very high radiation, power-supply units controlling both the computer systems on board failed, snapping the communication connectivity.
 However, information released later showed that the power supply supplied by MDI failed due to overheating.

 Although the mission was less than 10 months in duration, and less than half the intended two years in length, a review by scientists termed the mission successful, as it had completed 95% of its primary objectives.